JulianchoDev/MiPrimerRepo/README.md

 clasp login
 ```

-3. Make sure to have the [Google Apps Script API setting](https://script.google.com/home/usersettings) `ON`
+3. Make sure to have the [Google Apps Script API setting](https://script.google.com/home/usersettings) set to `ON`

 4. Create an Apps Script project using your account.
 You can do it [from here](https://script.google.com/home) or following [these instructions](https://developers.google.com/apps-script/guides/projects?hl=en)